MicrosoftDocs/azure-devops-docs/docs/manual-test/connected-mode-exploratory-testing.md

    ![Review your captured information](_img/connected-mode-exploratory-testing/create-bugs-08.png)

-   > You can use the extension to [explore work items](explore-workitems-exploratory-testing.md) in Team Services or TFS.
+   > You can use the extension to [explore work items](explore-workitems-exploratory-testing.md) in VSTS or TFS.

-1. To view a bug or task in Team Services or TFS, choose the link in the session timeline.
+1. To view a bug or task in VSTS or TFS, choose the link in the session timeline.

    ![View a bug or task](_img/connected-mode-exploratory-testing/create-bugs-09.png)

-   This opens the work item form in Team Services or TFS.
+   This opens the work item form in VSTS or TFS.

    ![The bug or task in TS or TFS](_img/connected-mode-exploratory-testing/create-bugs-10.png)